 Here are the must-have cooking tools you’ll need:

-- A rice cooker – Almost all Japanese households own a rice cooker.
-You can cook rice over the stovetop or using an Instant Pot, but I highly recommend investing in a quality rice cooker if you plan on cooking Japanese meals regularly.
+- Rice Cooker — Almost every Japanese household owns a rice cooker.
+While you can cook rice over the stovetop or using an Instant Pot, I highly recommend investing in a quality rice cooker if you plan on cooking Japanese meals regularly.

-- Frying pans – For all sorts of pan-frying, stir-frying, grilling, and making Japanese-western pasta dishes.
+- Frying Pans — Essential for pan-frying, stir-frying, grilling, and making Japanese-Western pasta dishes.

-- Pots – For making miso soups, dashi (Japanese soup stock), simmered dishes, and sauces.
+- Pots — Necessary for making miso soups, dashi (Japanese soup stock), simmered dishes, and sauces.

 The good-to-haves:

-- Wok or a large pan or griddle pan – ideal for stir-fries.
+- Wok or large pan or griddle pan: ideal for stir-frying.

-- Sushi making kit if you plan on making sushi.
+- Sushi making kit: Useful if you plan to make sushi.

-- Donabe (Japanese earthenware pot) and portable butane stove for making hot pots.
+- Donabe (Japanese earthenware pot) and portable butane stove: Great for making hot pots.

-- Pressure cooker like an Instant Pot (Read Which Instant Pot Should I Buy)
+- Pressure cooker like an Instant Pot: Useful for big cut of meats, curry, and more.
+(Read Which Instant Pot Should I Buy)

-Decide your purchases based on your lifestyle and budget.
-Whether you choose to use nonstick, stainless steel, or cast iron pans (or a variety), it is largely a matter of choice.
-Make use of what you have and get to know your own tools.
+Choose tools based on your lifestyle and budget.
+Whether you prefer nonstick, stainless steel, or cast iron pans (or a mix), it’s a matter of personal preference.
+Use what you have and become familiar with your tools.

 5. Get a Good Understanding of a Recipe

-When trying out a recipe, I’m aware that most people would skip reading the tips and techniques and go straight to the step-by-step instructions.
-I know, who has the time to read!
+When trying out a recipe, I understand that many people skip reading the tips and techniques and dive straight into the step-by-step instructions—after all, who has the time to read everything?

-But if you’re new to the cuisine or a challenging recipe, it’s worthwhile to read through the highlighted tips, techniques, and substitutions that I share in the post itself.
-This helps to grasp an understanding of the recipe – important take-aways, why are things being done a certain way, etc.
+However, especially if you’re new to the cuisine or tackling a challenging recipe, it’s worthwhile to review the highlighted tips, techniques, and substitutions that I share in the post.
+This helps you grasp the essence of the recipe—key takeaways, why certain steps are important, and so on.

-Most importantly, when you go through the steps and have a quick visualization of the process, you’re learning to achieve the best workflow.
-It’s not about following a recipe to tee but making sense of the preparation and freedom to experiment.
-You are ultimately saving a lot of time and preventing failures.
+Most importantly, as you follow the steps and visualize the process, you’re learning to achieve an efficient workflow.
+It’s not just about blindly following a recipe but understanding the preparation and having the freedom to experiment.
+This ultimately saves time and prevents potential failures.

-So, take an extra few minutes to think through what you need to do, set up a workstation, organize and prep your ingredients.
-This can make the process easier and less overwhelming.
+So, take a few extra minutes to think through your approach, set up your workstation, and organize your ingredients.
+This can simplify the process and make it less overwhelming.

 6. Learn the Basic of Knife Skills

-Good knife skills equal to an efficient cook.
-You don’t need a super expensive knife, but I recommend investing in a good, reliable knife that can last you a long time.
+Having good knife skills translates to efficient cooking.
+You don’t need an expensive knife, but investing in a reliable one will serve you well over time.

-In Japanese daily cooking, we also apply cutting techniques that are specific and unique to different dishes.
-Each cutting style is used for different ingredients and for different reasons.
-You can learn more about them here:
+In Japanese daily cooking, specific cutting techniques are applied that are unique to different dishes.
+Each cutting style suits specific ingredients and serves distinct purposes.
+You can learn more about these techniques here:

 - Basic Japanese Cutting Techniques for Vegetables